-Nursing professional development and mentoring is a priority at UofL Health.
-Each nurse is provided an individualized orientation plan, with a unit-based preceptor-led orientation and specialty courses to ensure knowledge and tools necessary to excel in their role.
+Nursing professional development and mentoring are a priority at UofL Health.
+Each nurse is provided an individualized orientation plan, with a unit-based preceptor-led orientation and specialty courses to ensure knowledge and tools are necessary to excel in their role.
 For new graduates, transition to practice and residency activities are the standard across the system to support each individual throughout their first year of practice.

 On the journey towards National Magnet Recognition

 UofL Hospital is on the journey to achieve Magnet® Recognition.
 The national Magnet® Recognition Program was developed by the American Nurses Credentialing Center to identify and recognize excellence in nursing.
 Magnet® recognition is considered the “gold standard” in nursing and the highest honor a hospital can receive for its nursing services.
-Magnet® designation fosters a sense of pride among nursing staff and creates a synergistic, positive work environment.
+Magnet® designation fosters a sense of pride among the nursing staff and creates a synergistic, positive work environment.
 Core values such as empowerment, mentoring, nurturing, respect, integrity and teamwork are exemplified in Magnet® hospitals.